cn0047/stash/ed/rest.md

 /users/12345
 /customers/33245/orders/8769/lineitems/1

-# Use nouns and NOT the verbs.
-And use plurals.
-/products not getAllProducts
+/products          # not getAllProducts /products?name=ABC # not /getProductsByName
-/products?name=’ABC’ not /getProductsByName
-/products?type=’xyz’ not /getProductsByType
+/products?type=xyz # not /getProductsByType
 ````
+Use nouns and NOT the verbs.
+Also use plurals.

+Q: What to do with ugly names like: deploys...
+A: ?

 |   | name     | description                               |
 |---|----------|-------------------------------------------|